Orange-OpenSource/casskop/documentation/operations.md

 ```

 In this example we see that we allowed only 1 Pod unavailable, and on our cluster we wants to have 14 pods and we only
-have 13 healthy, that's why the PDB won't allow the eviction of an additionary pod.
+have 13 healthy, that's why the PDB won't allow the eviction of an additional pod.

 To be able to continue, we need to wait or to make appropriate actions so that the Cassandra cluster won't have any
 unavailable nodes.